天气块报

 2022/2025

-In recent years, controversies around weather-related data have repeatedly surfaced across different institutional and media contexts: in 2008, the U.S. Embassy in Beijing published its own air-quality measurements that conflicted with official figures, prompting long-running debates over the right to monitor and the right to interpret data; in 2019, during “Sharpiegate” in the United States, an official hurricane forecast map was manually altered with a black marker in an attempt to revise a scientific prediction through administrative will; in the summer of 2022, many regions in China experienced extreme heat, and discrepancies between figures shown on mobile apps and official announcements produced recurring tensions between social-media circulation and official “debunking.”
-These disputes reveal the social nature of meteorological data beyond its role as a natural indicator: it can directly trigger real-world threshold decisions—whether risk warnings are activated, whether public measures take effect, and how responsibility and compensation are determined.
-The core conflict is this: when multiple versions of data exist for the same time and place, who has the power to decide which version enters the record?
-And the version that is recorded and taken up often becomes the “fact” within institutions and collective memory.
+Disputes over meteorological data have resurfaced again and again in recent years.
+In 2008, the U.S. Embassy in Beijing released its own air-quality measurements that conflicted with Chinese official figures, prompting long-running debates over the right to monitor and the right to interpret data.
+In 2019, during the U.S. “Sharpiegate” incident, an official hurricane forecast map was manually altered with a black marker—an attempt to bend scientific prediction to administrative will.
+In the summer of 2022, amid extreme heat across multiple regions of China, gaps between readings shown in mobile weather apps and official bulletins produced a recurring tug-of-war between social-media sharing and official rebuttals.
+These disputes reveal meteorological data’s social character beyond natural indicators: it can trigger real-world threshold decisions—whether alerts are issued, whether public measures take effect, and how responsibility and compensation are determined.
+What these conflicts share is a single question: when multiple versions of data exist for the same place at the same time, who gets to decide which version enters the record?
+And the version that is recorded and accepted often becomes the “fact” within institutions and collective memory.

 Software development: CHEN Lili